unknownpioneer/AutoPing-Beta/README.md

 # AutoPing-Beta
-This is a python file which can help the people who have no idea about how to use the computer.
+This is a python file which IS A MINOR PROJECT..
+I NEED IMPROVEMENT...